I’ve been using the ZIIP HALO 2.0 for a few months now and I’m gonna be honest with you. I came into this fully prepared to hate it.

 Then you connect the device to the ZIIP app, select your treatment, and follow along with a guided video tutorial that walks you through exactly where to move the device and how.

 Once you’ve done a few sessions, you’ll start to memorize the movements and you won’t need to follow the video as closely.
-A full treatment is basically a four to six minute facial.
+A full treatment is four to six minutes.

 You move the device along your neck, chin, cheekbones, and all over your face, and the microcurrent stimulates your lymph nodes and helps move fluid toward your ears where your larger lymph nodes are located.
-It’s professional-grade lymphatic drainage happening in your bathroom before work.
+Professional-grade lymphatic drainage happening in your bathroom before work.

 ZIIP HALO 2.0 Before and After Photos